Standing out from the crowd: some basic tips

 • “92% of consumers trust recommendations from friends”.

-• “WOMM brings in 5 times more sales than paid media”.
+• “Word of Mouth brings in 5 times more sales than paid media”.

 • “74% of consumers identify word of mouth as a critical influencer in their purchasing decision”.